deadboneiha/you4me/README.md

-A simple website for a charity organisation from a pre-made template
+A simple website for a charity organisation from a pre-made template.
+All rights reserved to the owners